ProfessionalWiki/SemanticWikibase/README.md

 queries.

 Deprecated statements are never translated.
 Normal statements are not translated if there are preferred statements.
-The SMW property type is based on the Wikibase property type.
-Only statements with a supported [property type] are translated.
+The SMW property type is based on the [Wikibase property type].
+Only statements with a supported property type are translated.

 ## Supported property types